Double Negative Control Inference in Test-Negative Design Studies of Vaccine Effectiveness

 \section{Application}

-We applied our proposed method to a TND study of COVID-19 VE of two-dose Moderna vaccine (mRNA-1273), two-dose Pfizer-BioNTech vaccine (BNT162b2), and single-dose Johnson \& Johnson's Janssen vaccine (Ad26.COV2.S) against COVID-19 infection nested in the University of Michigan Health System.
+We applied our proposed method to a TND study of COVID-19 VE against COVID-19 infection nested in the University of Michigan Health System.
 The selected study sample includes patients who interacted with the University of Michigan Health System and experienced COVID-19 symptoms, had suspected exposure to COVID-19 virus, or sought to screen for COVID-19 infection, between April 5, 2021 and December 7, 2021.
 In addition, the selected test-positive subjects had at least one positive lab tests for COVID-19 infection after April 5.
 Vaccination history was obtained through electronic health records.
-A study subject was considered fully vaccinated if they received at least one dose of Johnson \& Johnson's Janssen vaccine or at least two doses of Moderna or Pfizer-BioNTech vaccine.
-If a subject tested positive before or within 14 days after their first dose of Janssen vaccine or within 14 days after their second dose of Moderna or Pfizer-BioNTech vaccine, they were considered unvaccinated~\citep{moline2021effectiveness}.
+A study subject was considered fully vaccinated if they received at least one dose of Johnson \& Johnson's Janssen vaccine or at least two doses of Moderna or Pfizer vaccine.
+If a subject tested positive before or within 14 days after their first dose of Janssen vaccine or within 14 days after their second dose of Moderna or Pfizer vaccine, they were considered unvaccinated~\citep{moline2021effectiveness}.

 We took immunization visits before December 2020 as NCE since COVID-19 vaccines were not available before December 2020 and immunization before was unlikely to affect the risk of COVID-19 infection; nor that of the selected NCOs we describe next.
 For NCO, we selected a binary indicator of having at least one of the following ``negative control outcome'' conditions after April 5, 2021: arm/leg cellulitis, eye/ear disorder, gastro-esophageal disease, atopic dermatitis, and injuries.
 Such candidate NCE and NCO are likely to satisfy the requisite conditional independence conditions for them to be valid negative control variables and to be related to a patient's latent HSB.
 We adjusted for age groups ($<$18, between 18 and 60, or $\geq 60$), gender, race (white or non-white), Charlson comorbidity score $\geq$ 3, and the calendar month of a test-positive subject's first positive COVID test or a test-negative subject's last COVID test.
 Table~\ref{tab:data_app} in Appendix~\ref{append:umhs-tables} summarizes the distribution of negative control variables, demographic variables and COVID-19 infection among vaccinated and unvaccinated subjects.